-A storage device is a piece of hardware used mostly for data storage.
-Storage is a mechanism that allows, either temporarily or permanently, a computer to preserve data.
-A fundamental component of most digital devices is storage devices such as flash drives and hard drives.
-They allow users to store all kinds of information, such as videos, documents, photographs, and raw data.
+A storage device is a hardware component used primarily for data storage.
+It provides a way for computers to save data, either temporarily or permanently.
+Examples of storage devices are flash drives and hard drives.
+These devices store various types of data like videos, documents, photos, and raw data.

-Persistence: Persistence refers to characteristics of the entity and process that continue to exist even after the process that generated it ceases or is turned off by the computer on which it is operating.
-When an object or state is created and needs to be persistent, it is saved in a non-volatile storage location, like a hard drive, versus a temporary file or volatile random access memory (RAM).
+Persistence: Persistence is the ability of an object or state to remain unchanged even after the process that created it has stopped or the computer has shut down.
+When data needs to persist, it is saved in a non-volatile storage location like a hard drive, instead of a temporary file or volatile memory like RAM.

 Storage is one of a computer system’s core components and can be categorized into many types, but there are two primary types:

-A continuous supply of electricity is required for data storage/retention.
-It serves as the primary storage of a device for temporarily storing data and managing workloads of applications.
+A storage device that requires a continuous supply of electricity for data storage/retention.
+This storage serves as the primary storage for temporarily storing data and managing the workloads of applications.
 Cache memory and random access memory are examples of nonvolatile storage (RAM).

-Redundancy is a concept that implies the replication of a system’s essential components or functions to increase system reliability, typically in the form of a backup or fail-safe, or to enhance actual system performance.
+In distributed systems, Redundancy is the duplication of critical components (web server, database server, etc.) to increase reliability and availability.
+This concept provides a backup or failsafe, ensuring that the system continues to operate even if few components fail.
 The term redundancy is used because if everything is working correctly, the duplicate device or competent does nothing and is redundant.

 Redundancy comes into play when we need to prevent a single point of failure (a point that can lead to system failure).
 By duplicating or adding components, the system becomes more resilient and less prone to failure.
 For example, consider a system that includes two identical web servers that are managed by a load balancer.
 Traffic from clients is evenly distributed between the two servers, but if one fails, the load balancer redirects all traffic to the remaining functioning server.
 In this way, redundancy eliminates the single point of failure and enhances the reliability of the system.